jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 ```

 > [Apollo Server](https://www.apollographql.com/docs/apollo-server) provides GraphQL schemas written with it the privilege to be deployed anywhere that other Node.js projects can be deployed.
 It also has variants, such as apollo-server-express, apollo-server-hapi, apollo-server-koa and others to support serverless deployment with AWS Lambda.
 Apollo Server has built-in support for GraphQL subscriptions, powerful error handling tools, schema stitching, file uploads, mocking, schema directives and easy monitoring integration.

+{% include tweet_quote.html quote_text="Apollo Server provides GraphQL schemas written with it the privilege to be deployed anywhere that other Node.js projects can be deployed." %}

 The full `server.js` should look like this now: